khmarbaise/maven-buildtime-profiler/README.md

 [INFO] 75 ms  34,888,754 bytes.
 443.633 MiB / s
 ```

-And much more imporant are things like the time for the deployment:
+And much more important are things like the time for the deployment:

 ```
 [INFO] ------------------------------------------------------------------------